36 Examples of Strong Thesis Statement | 4 Steps Guide

 Your statement should always be at the beginning of the paper, where the reader will have to read it before they can delve into the actual body of the essay.

 This can be after the first paragraph or after the introduction, depending on the situation; as earlier discussed, try not to overthink by using fancy language or struggling to set up the statement.
-It is better to have a robust and straightforward thesis statement than a weak statement masked with fancy language.
+It is better to have a robust and straightforward statement than a weak statement masked with fancy language.

 Frequently Asked Questions